On the 9th and 10th of November, another successful workshop took place in Belgrade, Serbia.

 • Enrich knowledge on the expanded role of home visitors

-• From theory to practice, gain interactive training skills
+• Move from theory to practice, gain interactive training skills

 • Reflect on the content of the modules and effective training skills